1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC022/01.requirements-engineering/README.md

 **Input Data:**

 - Typed data: operation name, estimated duration (for each phase).
-- Selected data: specialization, required staff (quantity for each role).
+- Selected data: specialization, required staff (role, specialization and quantity).
 _Note_: Only changed what admin wants to edit.

 **Output Data:**